VisionEval/OSwhitepaper/VEwhitepaper.md

 *	Define open source

 Open source software projects are developed by Internet-based communities of software developers, who voluntarily collaborate their code to build a software tool for the public benefit [@VonKrogh2003].
-The
+Open source projects attract a user and development community which can spur innovation and novel applications beyond what the original developers may have envisioned [@Bettenburg2015], and so have become core parts of numerous commercial and non-commercial software projects.

 *	Intellectual property